 - There was prosecutorial or police misconduct.

-To help you better understand the crime of failure to control a dangerous dog/animal, our California criminal defense lawyers discuss below:
+To help you better understand the crime of failure to control a dangerous dog/animal, our California criminal defense lawyers will discuss:

 - 1. The legal definition of a “dangerous animal” in California

 - 3. Examples